k050/alcohol-beverage-data/README.md

     I'll have to keep checking on it this weekend.

 7/7/2016
     Code has been running for a couple of months now.
-A few more queries programs with different outputs have been added based on requests.
+A few more query programs with different outputs have been added based on requests.
 I haven't gotten around to cleaning up the main webscraping code due to time constraints.
 With everything working without issue and no real need for more efficiency there isn't a huge need for cleanup.
 Pleasantly surprised by the reliability and uptime of the Raspberry Pi.